bazilinskyy/wordsforsound/README.md

 New projects can be added at `add_project`.
 Project cannot be deleted.

 #### Assets
 New asset can be added at `add_asset`.
 Assets cannot be deleted, but they can be marked as finished at the verification stage.
+In the asset creation page, a client can specify pitch, which take any input (e.g. "A#").

 #### Tags
 The database contains tags, which can be used for descriptions of assets and tagging sounds.
 A list of all tags is available at `tags`.
 New tag can be added at `add_tag`.
 Tags can be deleted at `delete_tag`.